-Even when they're writing realistic fiction, writers sometimes have to stretch credibility to make a story work.
+Even when we're writing realistic fiction, writers sometimes have to stretch credibility to make a story work.
 Novels are often about larger than life situations and adhering to real life rules would take all the fun out of them.
 This is especially true in juvenile fiction, where plots focused on kids doing things the child reader could never do is part of the appeal.

-I asked a question on a writing forum and someone brought up an issue of legality within the novel's plot.
+Q: I asked a question on a writing forum and someone brought up an issue of legality within the novel's plot.
 My MC is a 12-year-old boy who is recruited by a secret part of the FBI for various reasons including his recent alien abduction.
 I was trying to decide if the parents should know about his job or not.
 A commenter asked about the legality of having his parents not know.
 Of course in the real world that would be an issue but how/when do you worry about those things in fiction?
 Specifically in a sci-fi or fantasy setting where the rules of real life are already being broken?
 When do you twist legality for the sake of plot?